Visitor Guidelines

 Please review the information below to learn guidelines for accompanying patients to appointments at UConn Health.

-• Masks are now recommended in UConn Health’s outpatient clinics and urgent cares.
+• Masks are now optional in UConn Health’s outpatient clinics and urgent cares.
 Patients with symptoms of respiratory infection, are required to wear a mask.

 • We continue to ask that you avoid accompanying a patient if you have symptoms of illness.
 We also ask that you continue to wash your hands or use hand sanitizer when you enter or leave a clinic or exam room.